pprados/patch_langchain_common/PR_README.md

 - DoclingPDFLoader / DoclingPDFParser
 - LlamaIndexPDFLoader / LlamaIndexPDFParser

 We describe them in detail further on.
-They will be included in a second PR, after this one is approved.
+They will be included in a anothers PR, after this one is approved.
+One PR for each new parser.

 # Normalisation